mohit9222/chapter5-coding-in-react-/theory-assign.md

 useState() is one of the basic hooks functions which creates a state and assigns the initialState value passed in the parameter.

-UseState() creates a state variable and maintains the state of the component.
+useState() creates a state variable and maintains the state of the component.

 It also provides a setState function, the state can be updated only using this function.